Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: Unlicensed spectrum overview

+After more than 14 years of development, some conclusions can be drawn about the feasibility of TVWS.
+The use of this spectrum has not become as widespread as anticipated around 2015.
+Although a large amount of spectrum is available, the number of active users remains limited in many countries, as illustrated by the United Kingdom.
+Some exceptions exist, such as South Africa, where TVWS plays a more central role.
+In the United States, which was among the first to introduce this technology, the number of users also remains relatively small.
+The main conclusion is that without large-scale deployment, it is difficult to ensure the long-term success and protection of a particular technology.

+From a technological perspective, although the carrier frequencies of TVWS offer promising characteristics, current devices cannot simultaneously provide both high throughput and wide coverage.
+These factors limit the usability of TVWS for broadband connectivity.
+Furthermore, research and development efforts remain constrained by the relatively small number of users.
+Nevertheless, TVWS still shows potential for IoT applications, where low data rates are sufficient and reliability over larger areas is important.

-The research topics in the field of TVWS are resource allocation, spectrum access and management \cite{SURVEYTVWS2018, COMPREHENSIVEPAPER19}.
+Research topics in the field of TVWS include resource allocation, spectrum access, and management \cite{SURVEYTVWS2018, COMPREHENSIVEPAPER19}.
 One of the challenges occurring when considering communication over TVWS is atmospheric ducting.
 This phenomenon occurs when atmospheric layers act as a waveguide, allowing waveforms to travel over extended distances \cite{WIVEYATMDUCTING}.
-This can lead to interference from distant TV broadcast stations that operate hundreds kilometers away, thereby affecting the quality of the signal received.
-Investigating strategies to suppress this interference is a practical as well as open research area \cite{ATMDUCTMIDEAST}.
+This can lead to interference from distant TV broadcast stations that operate hundreds of kilometers away, thereby affecting the quality of the received signal.
+Investigating strategies to suppress this interference is a practical as well as open research area \cite{ATMDUCTMIDEAST}. {In order to improve efficiency and reliability of WSDB operation, blockchain technology might be employed \cite{blockchain_spectrum_sharing_survey, DSM_blockchain}.
+This helps to decentralize spectrum sharing mechanisms, making the system more robust, improving reliability, and enabling seamless \ac{ML} integration.}